answear/wide-eyes-bundle/README.md

 #### Detect and features

-To detect products on image and find theirs features use `detectAndFreatures`
+To detect products on image and find theirs features use `detectAndFeatures`

 ```php
 use Answear\WideEyesBundle\Service\SearchByImageClient;